Quality Healthcare In a Private Practice Setting

 Health programs and services

 PACT currently includes five divisions covering multiple specialties, with a core focus on primary care providers.
-Our divisions are: internal medicine, gastroenterology (care and treatment of the stomach, intestines and liver), general surgery, nephrology (kidney care and treatment) and physical medicine/rehabilitation.
+Our divisions are: internal medicine, gastroenterology (care and treatment of the stomach, intestines and liver), general surgery and nephrology (kidney care and treatment).
 Other divisions may be selectively added as more local private practices seek the benefits of our physician alliance.

 A growing suite of patient services

-PACT also offers a hospitalist division that serve as a bridge for patients during their hospital stay, and a laboratory division called PACT Lab, which operates in partnership with Quest Diagnostics.
+PACT also offers a laboratory division called PACT Lab, which operates in partnership with Quest Diagnostics.
 By having these groups under the same organizational umbrella as our five specialty medical divisions, our patients benefit from better communication and coordination of care — hopefully resulting in better care and lower out-of-pocket costs.